VictorCorne/VictorCorne.github.io/index.markdown

 layout: home
 ---

-Hey, welcome!
+Hi, welcome!

 This is my personal webpage where I keep track of my portfolio and all my projects (past, ongoing, future).
-While this site is a bit of a Work in progress at the moment, feel free to look around!
+While this site is not fully completed yet (there can always be more), you can still feel free to have look around.

+[The Projects page](all_projects) is currently the most interesting one on this portfolio.
+It contains the most interesting projects (relating to computer science) that I have performed in the last five years.

 \- Victor

-[The Projects page](all_projects) is currently the most interesting one on this portfolio.
-It contains my most interesting projects relating to computer science that I have done.

 <!-- TODO include linkedin -->